Skip to main content

 Stephani co-leads the Marginalised Communities and Mental Health programme within the ESRC Centre for Society and Mental Health, focused on working in close partnership with communities that have often been ignored, to examine and disrupt structures maintaining social inequities in mental health.
 She is PI for the CONNECT study (CONtributions of social NEtworks to Community Thriving) which uses Participatory Action Research (PAR) to investigate social capital and networks as resources that benefit (or hinder) marginalised communities and their mental health.
 It focuses primarily on Black and other minoritised groups, with an intersectional focus accounting for gender, migration, socio-economic status, and more.

 Since November 2021 Stephani has also co-led the Health and Social Equity Collective with funding from a King’s Together Infrastructure Award and Impact on Urban Health (part of Guy’s and St. Thomas’ Foundation).
-The co-developing Health and Social Equity Collective is comprised of local, national and international partners consisting of researchers, experts by experience, community leaders, policy makers, artists and health professionals responding to persistent social and health inequities.
-The HSE Collective is carrying out the Community Organised Research for Equity (CORE) project, which involves Impact on Urban Health funding six community-driven population health projects that communities in the boroughs of Southwark and Lambeth in London have identified as crucial priorities.
+The co-developed Health and Social Equity Collective is comprised of local, national and international partners consisting of researchers, experts by experience, community leaders, policy makers, artists and health professionals responding to persistent social and health inequities.
+The HSE Collective is leading the Community Organised Research for Equity (CORE) project, funded by Impact on Urban Health, which supports community-driven population health initiatives.
+These projects address key priorities identified by communities within the London boroughs of Southwark and Lambeth.

 These current projects build on Stephani’s work as co-PI of the South East London Community Health (SELCoH) study, one of the largest, most comprehensive UK studies of urban mental health and service use that provides much-needed data on ethnic minority and migrant populations, set in the boroughs of Southwark and Lambeth from 2008 to 2015.